zowe/docs-site/docs/troubleshoot/troubleshoot-diagnostics.md

     **Note:** You will need to install the TSO exit IKJEFF53 to permit the TSO OUTPUT command to collect the Zowe started task output.
 If this exit is not enabled, you will see an error message when you run `zowe-support.sh`:

     ```
     IKJ56328I JOB jobname REJECTED - JOBNAME MUST BE YOUR USERID OR MUST START WITH YOUR USERID
     ```
     For how to correct this error, see the [TSO/E installation exit IKJEFF53](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.2.0/com.ibm.zos.v2r2.e0ze100/ikjeff53.htm) topic in IBM Knowledge Center.
     The above is the authoritative description, and will be the first to reflect changes.
-To assist you, a summary of the situation and actions you could take to allow TSO OUTPUT to work in your installation are provided in [Circumventing the IKJ56328I TSO OUTPUT error](#circumventing-the-ikj56328i-tso-output-error).
+To assist you, a summary of the situation and actions you could take to allow TSO OUTPUT to work in your installation are provided in [IKJ56328I JOB job name REJECTED](#ikj56328i-job-job-name-rejected).

 - Zowe Install log
 - Scripts that are called from `run-zowe.sh`